 4.9.3 FRCC operating experience and reliability studies have identified potential transmission system disturbances that can result in temporary excursions in voltage or frequency.
 The disconnection of generators in response to these voltage or frequency excursions has an adverse effect on the performance of the interconnected transmission systems and can result in cascading outages of other equipment.
-In order to coordinate generator protection and control equipment with the need to support transmission voltage and frequency during transmission disturbance conditions, the Customer shall review the installed protection and controls to determine if they could result in tripping of the generator for any of the following conditions:
+In order to coordinate generator protection and control equipment with the need to support transmission voltage and frequency during transmission disturbance conditions, the Customer shall review the installed protection and controls to determine if they could result in tripping of the generator for any of the following conditions [Soderquist: we need to verify with vendor that equipment can meet this standard]:

 Frequency conditions between 59.5 and 60.5 hertz;

-Frequency conditions between 58.0 and 61.5 hertz lasting less than 5 minutes;
+Frequency conditions between 58.0 and 61.5 hertz lasting less than 5seconds;

 Frequency conditions below 58.0 hertz lasting less than 10.0 seconds;